TheLacus/daggerfall-unity-mods/Addons/RealGrass/RealGrassMod_readme.txt

 **CHANGELOG**
 -------------------------------------------------------------------------------------------------
 1.10
-* Added options for terrain and wind
+* Added options for terrain.
 * Use a terrain-specific seed for random methods
 * Added option for Grass shader instead of GrassBillboard